HarunMbaabu/Getting-started-with-react-and-docker/README.md

 Think of Docker applications as tiny containers, which have their own filesystem and dedicated RAM, but a shared kernel with the host operating system.

+## Here Are a Few Reasons Why You Should Consider Using Docker
+   Docker helps to make shipping environments more predictable.

+   Solves the “works on my machine” problem.

+   You can share and reuse Docker containers between projects and teams.

 # About The Project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).